Criteria and Guidelines

 We expect projects to meet some of the following Additional Criteria:

-Some projects will be multi-site and take place in a number of locations dispersed across Cornwall, or offer a cost effective way of effectively creating arts opportunities in our more rural villages and settlements
+Some projects will be multi-site and take place in several locations dispersed across Cornwall and Isles of Scilly, or offer a cost-effective way of effectively creating arts opportunities in our more rural villages and settlements

-- Address issues arising from lack of venues and access, particularly in the North and EastWe are interested in creating new arts opportunities for more people in a wider diversity of places.
-We have a particular priority in North and East Cornwall which does not have the same built arts infastructure as the Mid and West.
+We are interested in creating new arts opportunities for more people in a wider diversity of places.
+We have a particular priority in North and East Cornwall which does not have the same built arts infrastructure as the Mid and West.

 Some projects will offer particular opportunities for artists to pass on skills to local volunteers and activists so that they are more able to lead and grow their own cultural events.

-- Link the creative sector and community led cultural and celebratory activity (to bring sustainability, excitement and high production values to community events)
+8. Link the creative sector and community led cultural and celebratory activity (to bring sustainability, excitement and high production values to community events)

 (NB.
 Community groups/organisers can apply to bring in an artist to work with them under the Open Smaller Grants/ Festivals Enhancement Strands.)